 At RTS, we believe software development requires a team approach where the client is a critical part of the development team.
 It is often assumed that those writing the code are the only team members involved.
 But the client is also an important part of the development process and should remain heavily involved throughout the project with well-thought out guidance and direction.
-Here are some tips on keeping the lines of communication open when working with a development team.
+Here are 6 tips to help keep the lines of communication open when working with a development team.

-Understand software developers are proud of their code.
+1. Understand that software developers take pride in their code.

 It represents what they are capable of and lets others know they are good at their job.
 Help them help you by offering them well-thought out designs that they can more quickly turn into a working application.
 You will be rewarded with a smooth running application, rather than a hodge-podge of unrelated feature requests.

 Having your operations laid out before beginning the project will have the development team off and running.
-They can’t wait to get out of meetings and go build something (see #1).
+They can’t wait to get out of meetings and go build something.

 Many software projects involve automating or simplifying existing processes.
 Don’t automate outdated processes, or to put it more simply – don’t just pave the cowpath.